OnixHoque/tinyCUDA/README.md

 **Built with:** C++17, CUDA 11+.
 Compatible with all CUDA-capable GPUs.

+Also visit the [blog post](https://onixhoque.github.io/blog/tinycuda-release/) for a step-by-step guide on getting started.

 ## See the Benefit: Before & After

 **Vanilla CUDA (with manual error checks and rough single-run timing):**